-Today, students who are more focused on their academics, mull over the thought of applying for a scholarship in a leading university.
-It helps them to pursue their dream for higher education and a successful career.
+Today, some students who are focused on their academics, think about applying for a scholarship in a leading university.
+A scholarship can help pursue their dream for higher education and a successful career.

 However, when it comes to scholarships, there are plenty of avenues available.
-But choosing the correct one is essential.
+Choosing the correct one is essential.
 Are you planning to apply for a scholarship?
 If yes, then you can make use of the following three steps.

 1. Apply for Several Scholarships

 Some students try to leverage their scholarship chances in one or two places.
 With several students applying for the same, counting on only one scholarship is not a wise decision.
-You need to up your number game.
-A wide range of factors which you can’t control impacts the outcome of a scholarship.
+You need to up your game.
+A wide range of factors that you can’t control impact the outcome of a scholarship.
 Hence, it is essential that you increase your chances of getting a scholarship by applying for as many as you can.

 Sometimes, a scholarship prize could be just a few hundred dollars.
 Even then, academic experts recommend students to apply for it.
 Alternatively, you can check out a few personal finance websites that provide scholarships to various colleges.